XV National Mine Rescue Competition finalists cancel contest to provide aid following Mexico City earthquake.

 This past September 19, 2017, the appointed judges from CAMIMEX held a meeting in San Luis Potosí, México, to discuss the events taking place during the upcoming XV National Mine Rescue Competition scheduled for September 20 to 22.

-There were a total of 17 national teams and 1 international team registered to participate in the underground mine rescue competition.
-The 17 teams were selected from the regional mine rescue competitions that took place in the North, Mid and South regions of Mexico during 2016 and 2017.
+There were 17 national teams and 1 international team registered to participate in the underground mine rescue competition.
+The 17 teams were selected from the regional mine rescue competitions in the North, Mid and South regions of Mexico during 2016 and 2017.
 That same day at approximately 13:15 (1:15 pm) the National Seismological Service (SSN) reported a 7.1 magnitude earthquake between Puebla and Morelos, 120 km from México City.
 The earthquake severely affected the centre of the country.

 “DEAR MEMBERS AND SUPPLYING FRIENDS TO THE MINING INDUSTRY